-During 2017, the nomination and compensation committee, until May, was composed of Alessandro Banchi (chairman), Paola Girdinio, Alberto Pera and Anna Chiara Svelto, all of whom directors having independence requisites.
-As of the reorganization of its composition occurred in June, the concerned committee is composed of Alberto Bianchi (chairman), Cesare Calari, Paola Girdino and Alberto Pera, all having independence requisites.
-The board of directors verified that Alessandro Banchi, for the previous mandate, and Cesare Calari and Alberto Pera, for the current one, have adequate experience and expertise in financial matters.
+During 2018, the nomination and compensation committee was composed of Alberto Bianchi (chairman), Cesare Calari, Paola Girdino and Alberto Pera, all qualified as independent directors.
+The board of directors verified that Cesare Calari and Alberto Pera have adequate experience and expertise in financial matters.

-The nomination and compensation committee is responsible for supporting the board of directors, through proper inquiry, the assessments and decisions of the board on the size and composition of the board itself, as well as the compensation of the executive directors and of the executives with strategic responsibilities.
+The nomination and compensation committee is responsible for supporting the board of directors, through proper inquiry, in its assessments and decisions on the size and composition of the board itself, as well as the compensation of the executive directors and of the executives with strategic responsibilities.